Insights

 Healthcare

-Perkins Eastman principals Federico Del Priore and Joanne Violanti followed the same imperative in New York when they worked, respectively, on the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center and the Memorial Sloan Kettering Josie Robertson Surgery Center.
+Perkins Eastman Principal Joanne Violanti followed the same imperative in New York when she worked, respectively, on the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center and the Memorial Sloan Kettering Josie Robertson Surgery Center.
 Each facility offers staff—at all levels—richly appointed lounges, work rooms, and dining areas.
+“They realized it was an important tool for recruitment and retention.”

 Higher Education